(based on [GR21a])

 Let us closely watch how the SysML standardization will proceed.
 For scientists, the typical way to evaluate a standardization effort is to:

-Both the MODELS conference and the SoSyM journal were originally founded to accompany the UML 1 standardization effort.
+Both the MODELS conference and the SoSyM journal were originally founded to accompany the UML 1 standardization effort with scientific critical assessments.
 They will of course also serve to help the SysML standards become the best possible definition that will serve the needs of multiple stakeholders.

 [GR21a]In: Journal Software and Systems Modeling (SoSyM), Volume 20(2), pp. 287-289, Springer Berlin / Heidelberg, 2021.